© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Part of the linear boundary known as the Wansdyke 210m north west of Cottles is a scheduled monument protected by Historic England under reference 1007010.
 View the official record →

-The Wansdyke is an ancient linear earthwork of Romano-British or post-Roman date that runs across the landscape of southern England.
+The Wansdyke is a linear earthwork of considerable historical significance, extending across southern England and comprising a bank with an associated ditch.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007010.

 Part of the linear boundary known as the Wansdyke 210m north west of Cottles is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007010.